18F/unit-testing-node/_pages/components/middleware.md

   this.inProgress[msgId] = true;
 ```

-Note that this isn't thread-safe; in other languages we would need to protect
+Note that this isn't thread-safe; in other languages you'd need to protect
 this object with a [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion).
 However, since [Node.js uses a single-threaded event loop
-model](https://nodejs.org/en/about/), no mutexes are necessary here.
+model](https://nodejs.org/en/about/), you don't need to use any mutexes here.

-Run the test again, and you should see this:
+Run the test again.
+You should see the following:

 ```sh
 $ npm test -- --grep ' execute '